 - Building and strengthening the community of professionals connected to public and environmental health in our region

-For the past five years, this event has sold out at a capacity of 150 participants with a representation of members from all hosting organizations, as well as a strong showing of attendees who were new to and/or unaffiliated with these groups.
+For nearly all of the past nine years, this event has sold out at or near a capacity of 150 participants.
+The event draws encore attendees as well as a strong showing of attendees who are new to and/or unaffiliated with the co-hosts and the event.

 For questions regarding this event, your registration, or to pay by check, please contact us through the form below.
 This message will be sent directly to a staff person.